 The final ingredient I add to my indoor plant soil mix is vermiculite.
 This stuff almost feels like small wood chips and its main functions are to improve moisture retention and aeration — resulting in healthier and more robust plants.

 I hope sharing my indoor plant soil mix formula helps you grow your indoor jungle.
+The combination of ingredients creates a nutrient-rich soil for houseplants.
 If you’ve got a different recipe for the best soil for indoor plants, I’d love you to share your tips below!